 The ramp queue length in ID_1 is shown on the top-left corner in Figure 7-23.
 At the beginning of the simulation, the traffic situation on the freeway is normal with no incident and ramp inflow is smaller than the maximum allowed ramp outflow rate according to ALINEA calculation.
 The queue lengths on all the ramps are zero.
-When the incident happens on the downstream road section to the 3rd ramp at the 200th second, ALINEA control of the 3rd ramp is activated and the outflow rate of the ramp is limited to a threshold value which is lower than the inflow rate.
-Thus a queue is generated on the 3rd ramp (The first section of red line, it is overlapped by the light blue line).
-However, since there is no coordination, the 1st and 2nd ramp outflow rates are not limited and there is no queue on these two ramps.
-Around the 4874th second, the traffic congestion arrives at the downstream of the 2nd ramp and the 2nd ramp outflow rate is limited to the threshold value according to local ALINEA.
-Now a queue is generated on the 2nd ramp and the 2nd ramp and the situation for the 1st ramp later, around the 9730th second.
+When the incident happens on the downstream road section to the 3^{rd} ramp at the 200^{th} second, ALINEA control of the 3^{rd} ramp is activated and the outflow rate of the ramp is limited to a threshold value which is lower than the inflow rate.
+Thus a queue is generated on the 3^{rd} ramp (The first section of red line, it is overlapped by the light blue line).
+However, since there is no coordination, the 1^{st} and 2^{nd} ramp outflow rates are not limited and there is no queue on these two ramps.
+Around the 4874^{th} second, the traffic congestion arrives at the downstream of the 2^{nd} ramp and the 2^{nd} ramp outflow rate is limited to the threshold value according to local ALINEA.
+Now a queue is generated on the 2^{nd} ramp, so is the situation for the 1^{st} ramp later, around the 9730^{th} second.
 From this figure, the queue length on each ramp and thus the total queue length keep increasing linearly after the accident.
 Even with the help of local ramp metering control, the total queue length can still be very high as time goes on and the incident-reduced congestion cannot be relieved.

 The ramp queue length in ID2 is presented on the top-right corner in Figure 7-23.
 The 3rd ramp control is activated first around the 200th second the moment the incident happens on the downstream road section.
 The 1st and 2nd ramps start to coordinate and control outflow rates when the queue length on the 3rd ramp reaches 20 vehicles.
 Because of the severity of incident-induced congestion, these ramps start coordinated ALINEA control from the 2912th second till the end of simulation.
 The ramp outflow rate is controlled to the threshold value, which is lower than the ramp inflow rate.
 Therefore, queues are generated on the ramps and queue lengths increase linearly according to time.
 The total queue length in this case is a bit higher than that in incident case with local ramp metering control.
-The reason is that due to coordination between local ramp metering control.
+The reason is that due to coordination between local ramp metering controls, the 1st and 2nd ramps start to generate queues earlier than the incident case with local ramp metering control.
 Since the ramp inflow rates and minimum outflow rates are the same for both cases, with and without ramp coordination, the total queue length in incident case with ramp coordination is longer than that in incident case without ramps coordination given the same simulation time.
 The trade-off is that the queue length on freeway is reduced.